 See also Municipal and Local history research section of main Urban studies page

-Article databases for issues, patterns, and trends
+Finding articles on urban issues, patterns, and trends

 Available to the SFU community